KatTheGit/sylvan-row/assets/README.md

     - A difficult to hit long-range attack
   - If you hit an opponent, you switch to the next attack.
 Hitting an opponent with the last attack doesn't switch attacks.
 Missing any attack resets it to the first one.
 - **Secondary** - Rocket Jump
-  - Launch a rocket under yourself, that damages opponents in an AOE and boosts you forward.
+  - Launch a rocket under yourself that damages opponents in an AOE and boosts you forward.
 - **Dash** - Hasty Dispatch
   - Holding **Dash** lets you wallride, letting you move quickly alongside walls.
   - You carry momentum from wallriding after after releasing.